 REVOLUTION Revolution has been on the market for many years.
 It is a topical flea and heartworm preventative.
 It is a great product for treating fleas and for heartworm prevention.
 Unfortunately, it doesn’t do a very good job for internal parasites for dogs.
 (It is better for gi parasites in cats.)
 The company recommends that pets who take this also take pyrantel (one of the ingredients in Iverhart Max and Heartgard Plus).

 Back when I was a relief vet I worked out at the clinic in the farms for a few months.
 The owner of that practice really loved Revolution.
 I saw numerous pets who were on Revolution present with hookworm infestations.
 We are (unfortunately) in hookworm country.
+Miami is the hookworm capital of the continental United States.
 For this reason, I’m not the biggest fan of Revolution.
 I also saw 2 dogs at that practice who came up positive for heartworm despite the owners’ claims that they had not missed a dose.
 Both of these dogs were very furry dogs and I suspect they were treating the fur rather than getting the liquid onto the skin.
-For this reason, I’m more trusting of oral heartworm preventatives than topical heartworm preventatives.
+For this reason, I’m more trusting of ORAL heartworm preventatives than topical heartworm preventatives.

 Flea control: NEXGARD and BRAVECTO I love Nexgard and Bravecto.
 Nexgard was the first of the oral flea and tick preventatives that came on the market.
 I carried Nexgard when it first became available.
 Then later that year a sister drug came onto the market called Bravecto.
 Later 2 more sister drugs came out in the same drug class (Simparica and Credelio).
-Nexgard is still my favorite and in 2017 it got FDA labeling as a Lyme Disease preventative.
+In early 2017 Nexgard got FDA labeling as a Lyme Disease preventative.

 Nexgard and Bravecto both kill ticks and fleas.
 Nexgard lasts for one month for fleas and ticks.
-Bravecto lasts for nearly 4 months for fleas and 2 or 3 months for ticks.
-Bravecto is coming out with a one-month version as well and word on the street is that Merck may soon pair it with milbemycin.
+The 3 month Bravecto lasts for nearly 4 months for fleas and 2 or 3 months for ticks.
+Bravecto now also has a one-month version as well and word on the street is that Merck may soon pair it with Sentinel Spectrum.
 That will be a great combination for South Florida doggies!
 It’s easier to give a Nexgard along with your heartworm preventative than try to remember to give Bravecto every 3 or 4 months.
-If you have memory issues, buy the Nexgard.
+If you have memory issues, buy the one month version of Bravector or use Nexgard.
 Nexgard is a smidge more expensive than Bravecto.